Zero4793/Dungeon/readme.md

-add time/stage based generation; start with larger door counts, then decrease. expand than wrap up make dimension scaling a multiple of 48. dungeons could then join up fix entry and exit spawns
+add time/stage based generation; start with larger door counts, then decrease. expand than wrap up make dimension scaling a multiple of 48. dungeons could then join up fix entry and exit spawns only enter if time above some min. to avoid sending players to certain death

 /trigger settings
 /trigger credit